ralic/-JavaScriptPractices/README.md

 # JavaScriptPractices

-AddDropStudentObjectDetails :
+AddDropStudentObjectDetails :<br>
-  provides an application to update date using a form.
+&ensp; provides an application to update date using a form.
-  It is a practice about how to use object and array by using following langurages.
+&ensp; It is a practice about how to use object and array by using following langurages.<br>
-   a.
-Using javascript directly.
+&emsp; a.
+Using javascript directly<br>
-   b.
-Using jQuery
+&emsp; b.
+Using jQuery <br>

-PhotoSwitch :
+PhotoSwitch :<br>
-  provides an application to display pictures in a loop.
+&ensp;provides an application to display pictures in a loop.<br>

-Angular-TempChange :
+Angular-TempChange :<br>
-  provides an application of Temperature Conversion (Celsius <-> Fahrenheit).
+&ensp;  provides an application of Temperature Conversion (Celsius <-> Fahrenheit).

-Angular-ng-Repeat-JSONfromHttp :
+Angular-ng-Repeat-JSONfromHttp :<br>
-  provides an application to fetch data from JSON http request to build a table.
+&ensp;provides an application to fetch data from JSON http request to build a table.